Yif1999/metal-lsp/README.md

 A Language Server Protocol (LSP) implementation for Apple's Metal Shading Language, written in Swift.

+### Important: This is an implementation that was vibe coded, with a bit of touches here and there to make it work.
+It's just a tool to get some basic LSP functionality running in Neovim.
+I don't intend to support other use case.
+You can always fork and implement features or fixes you deem necesarry.

 ## Features

 - **Real-time Diagnostics**: Validates Metal shaders using the official Metal compiler (`xcrun metal`)